Please click on a link below to view HSSC Policies:

 Metal cleats are not permitted in any HSSC leagues.

-*Please note that in the event of a missed/cancelled game due to foul weather, the HSSC does NOT reschedule games.
+In the event of a missed game due to team absence, HSSC does NOT reschedule games.

 21) Contact Information:

 HSSC members' contact information is provided to other team captains and individual registrants in their sport, in the event that players need to communicate regarding league issues.
 If players wish to have their contact information omitted from team listings, then HSSC cannot be held responsible for lapsed information or missed games.
 Contact information may also be posted by HSSC members themselves at the Player Forum.
 Groups or individuals who take or use this information for any other purpose than communicating about HSSC league activity will be ejected without appeal or refund and prosecuted to the maximum extent of the law.
 HSSC will not sell or distribute contact information to third parties.

 22) Double header games: